phaysaal/guides/quick-profiling-in-python/article.md

-This is my 'high-level' approach to profiling and speeding up code in [Python](http://python.org).
+This is a 'high-level' approach to profiling and speeding up code in [Python](http://python.org).
 This is by no means an exhaustive approach and will most likely only point out quick and easy places to speed up your code.